Geometry Induced Chiral Transport and Entanglement in $AdS_2$ Background: Chiral Dynamics in Curved Spacetime

 The localized dipole acts as a source of counter-propagating quasiparticles whose velocities are modulated by the AdS redshift.
 The right-moving packet propagates from $x_0$ to $x_1$ and imprints a peak in the correlators when it arrives.
 The subsequent oscillations track post-front interference and screening.
 The same chiral propagation and causal confinement are seen in the charge/entropy heatmaps (Figs.~\ref{fig:dipole_charge_and_EE} and \ref{fig:dipole_charge_and_EE_BH}), and the correlator peaks provide a concise, complementary diagnostic of that wave.

-To explore this phenomena, we fix $m=1$, $r_h=0$, $N=40$ and choose two sites separated by $\Delta x=10$, namely $x_0=15$ and $x_1=25$, to monitor the correlation between the anti\-fermion and fermion in the single-dipole quench.
+To explore this phenomenon, we fix $m=1$, $r_h=0$, $N=40$ and choose two sites separated by $\Delta x=10$, namely $x_0=15$ and $x_1=25$, to monitor the correlation between the anti\-fermion and fermion in the single-dipole quench.
 The resulting time traces $\Pi^{00}(t;x_1,x_0)$ and $\Pi^{11}(t; x_1,x_0)$ are shown in Fig.~\ref{fig:corr}.
-For the numerical study, we combined the neighboring sits of the charge, yielding a physical charge.
+For the numerical study, we combine the charges on neighboring sites into a bond-resolved (physical) charge appropriate for the staggered-fermion discretization.

 In both cases $(\mu,\nu)=(0,0)$ and $(1,1)$ there is a negligible early-time signal followed by a pronounced peak.
 The peak occurs at the time when the right-moving front launched by the dipole reaches the probe site $x_1$, i.e.\ when the wave in Figs.~\ref{fig:dipole_charge_and_EE} and \ref{fig:dipole_charge_and_EE_BH} (middle, $m=1$) arrives at $x=25$.
 In other words, $t_{\mathrm{peak}}\!\approx t_{\mathrm{front}}(x_0\!\to\!x_1)$, so the correlators provide a time-of-flight measurement of the chiral wave observed in the charge heatmap.
 This matches the light-cone picture established in Fig.~\ref{fig:LB}, where the fronts are confined within a LR cone.